pygame/pygame/docs/reST/ref/mouse.rst

 mouse wheel will generate ``pygame.MOUSEBUTTONDOWN`` and ``pygame.MOUSEBUTTONUP`` events when rolled.
 The button will be set to 4 when the wheel is rolled up, and to button 5 when the wheel is rolled down.
-Anytime the mouse is moved it generates a ``pygame.MOUSEMOTION`` event.
+Whenever the mouse is moved it generates a ``pygame.MOUSEMOTION`` event.
 The mouse movement is broken into small and accurate motion events.
 As the mouse is moving many motion events will be placed on the queue.
 Mouse motion events that are not properly cleaned from the event queue are the primary reason the